Egypt: Temples, Pyramids, the Nile and More

 Day 3:

-Our day in Hurghada started by checking into our hotel, Marriott Hurghada.
-We were able to partake in the delicious breakfast this morning that consisted of many Egyptian and Arabic foods but also traditional ‘American’ breakfasts also.
-Here we also had some ful, as well as omelets, pitas, fruit, coffee, tea & various fruit juices.
+My day in Hurghada started by checking into the hotel, Marriott Hurghada.
+I was able to enjoy a delicious breakfast this morning that consisted of many Egyptian and Arabic foods but also traditional ‘American’ breakfasts also.
+Here I also had some ful, as well as omelets, pitas, fruit, coffee, tea & various fruit juices.
 The breakfast space had an outdoor seating area overlooking the Red Sea that was just gorgeous.
-We loved having breakfast here every morning – what a great way to start the day!
+I loved having breakfast here every morning – what a great way to start the day!

-After breakfast, we just hung out on the beach all day.
+After breakfast, I hung out on the beach all day.
 The Red Sea is so beautiful, warm & clear.
 You can see for miles & miles and there are some little fish that swim around as well (harmless).

-From what we were told, due to COVID, many of the ‘public’ beaches were closed, but luckily the Marriott had a private beach just for guests and it was very much open and hardly crowded.
+From what I was told, due to COVID, many of the ‘public’ beaches were closed, but luckily the Marriott had a private beach just for guests and it was very much open and hardly crowded.
 They even had a bar you could order from right outside and the bartender will bring the drink right to your beach chair.

 A880D6AD-7242-4F01-BEBF-44BE65F2B442